Frank Lloyd Wright Frequently Asked Questions

-Notebooks containing the photographs of the drawings are housed in the Getty Library's Special Collections Reading Room.
-They are for on-site study by appointment only.
+Notebooks containing the photographs of the drawings are housed in the Research Library's Special Collections Reading Room.
+They are for on-site study only.
+The Reading Room is open by appointment Monday-Friday, 9:30 a.m.–5:00 p.m.
 Submit a Library Request Form to make an appointment.

-How can I access Frank Lloyd Wright's correspondence on microfiche at the Getty Library?
+How can I access Frank Lloyd Wright's correspondence on microfiche at the Research Library?

-How may I request photocopies of the Frank Lloyd Wright correspondence by mail?
+How may I request scans of the Frank Lloyd Wright correspondence by mail?

-If you reside outside of the Southern California area and are unable to visit the Library, you may request photocopies from the Frank Lloyd Wright correspondence on microfiche.
-Please limit your request to a maximum of 35 pages.
-The charge for this service is $5.00 for 1 to 15 pages and $10.00 for 16 to 35 pages, payable upon receipt.
+If you reside outside of the Southern California area and are unable to visit the Research Library, you may request photocopies from the Frank Lloyd Wright correspondence on microfiche.
+Please limit your request to a maximum of 50 pages.

-If you live in the Southern California area, please visit the Library in person by appointment to make unlimited photocopies at ten cents a page.
+If you live in the Southern California area, please visit the Library in person by appointment to make unlimited scans.
 Submit a Library Request Form to make an appointment.

-How may I order photocopies of Frank Lloyd Wright's drawings?
+How may I order scans of Frank Lloyd Wright's drawings?

 I am preparing an article (or book).
 How may I use Frank Lloyd Wright's drawings or letters in my publication?

-Only the Frank Lloyd Wright Foundation can grant use or reproduction of Frank Lloyd Wright's drawings, letters, or writings.
+Only the Frank Lloyd Wright Foundation can grant permission to use or publish Frank Lloyd Wright's drawings, letters, or writings.
+Please address your request for rights and reproductions requests to the following email address:

 I am an architecture student and would like to study or create a model of one of Frank Lloyd Wright's buildings.
 Are copies of the architectural plans/elevations available for purchase?